UniversalDependencies/UD_Swedish-Old/README.md

 This work is funded by the Swedish national research infrastructure Språkbanken, jointly financially supported by the Swedish Research Council (2025–2028; grant 2023-00161) and the 10 participating partner institutions.

+The work has benefited from discussions within UniDive (COST Action CA21167).

 # References

 * H. Eckhoff, K. Bech, Gerlof Bouma, K. Eide, D. Haug, O. E. Haugen, M. Johndal (2018): The PROIEL treebank family: a standard for early attestations of Indo-European languages, in Language Resources and Evaluation, volume 52, issue 1, pages 29-65.